 Between the country ribs and the bacon, this entry certainly won’t be getting a “light” tag.
 I know, I know, I am *supposed* to be eating healthier now that I’m back to cooking, but these country ribs were just staring at me from the freezer.
 I bought them a month or two ago really, really cheaply and froze them.
 I’ve never made ribs before.
 Actually I never really liked ribs all that much until fairly recently.

 Since this was my first time making ribs, I went the easy route and used bottled sauce.
 Our favorite is Sweet Baby Ray’s.
-I accidentally bought the hot and spicy kind, but it was great.

 As for the country ribs, I just rubbed them with some salt, pepper, cumin and garlic powder.
 I cooked them at 250* for about 2.5 hours.